pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 1 ).md

 Considering the text above, judge the following items.
 Considerando o texto acima, julgue os itens seguintes.

-Item.
 36. The verb "removed" (third sentence) can be adequately replaced with taken out.

-Item.
 36. O verbo "desligada" (terceira frase) pode ser substituído adequadamente por retirada.

 The first random-access digital storage device was the Williams tube, based on a standard